Pollution in Canada: Air pollution

-Air pollution in Canada is contributed by industrial and vehicular emissions, agriculture, construction, wood burning and energy production.
+Air pollution in Canada is caused by industrial and vehicle emissions, agriculture, construction, wood burning, and energy production.
 Ongoing monitoring of Canada's Air Pollutant Emissions Inventory shows that 14 of the 17 of the air pollutants monitored are decreasing compared to historical levels.
-2019 data shows that Canada is expected to meet or exceed it's emission reduction commitments for 2020, as per the amended Gothenburg Protocol.
+Data of 2019 shows that Canada is expected to meet or exceed its emission reduction commitments for 2020, as per the amended Gothenburg Protocol.

 Oil sands pollution

-While overall pollution levels have dropped, it was found that oil sands pollution has increased by 20% since 2009.
+While overall pollution levels have dropped, it was found that oil sand pollution has increased by 20% since 2009.
 Tar sands facilities were found to be among the top four highest polluters of volatile organic compounds (VOCs)- a major air contaminant.
 VOCs and other air contaminants are set to increase in the future as a result of continued output from the oil sands.
-Oil sands pollution is not only set to increase VOCs, but also, acid rain.
+Oil sand pollution is not only set to increase VOCs, but also, acid rain.
 Acid rain is rain that has been contaminated by airborne chemicals, making it acidic.
 Two major causes of acid rain are sulphur dioxide and nitrogen oxide.
 Acid rain can cause damage to soil, water, wildlife, plants and buildings.
 Additionally, the airborne particles that cause acid rain can also contribute to smog.
 In recent years progress has been made in reducing acid rain, however, Alberta's oil sands may soon set back this progress.